helm/charts/stable/atlassian-confluence/README.md

 - Kubernetes 1.8+ with Beta APIs enabled
 - PV provisioner support in the underlying infrastructure
-- At least 2GB Memory
+- 4GB Memory or more

 ## Getting Started